 Correlation

-The CORRELATION function calculates the correlation, or the strength of the relationship between two input data series.
+The Correlation function calculates the correlation, or the strength of the relationship between two input data series.

 The resulting correlation value ranges between -1 and 1, where a value close to -1 indicates a negative correlation, a value close to 1 indicates a positive correlation, and a value close to zero indicates no correlation.
 A negative correlation means that when the first input is large, the second input is small (and vice-versa) whereas a positive correlation means the both input values become larger and smaller at the same time.